Frederick Crocker: Civil War

-Despite the efforts of his superiors to obtain his release, Crocker spent seventeen months as a prisoner of war, mainly at Camp Ford, in Tyler, Texas.
-Hundreds of prisoners died from exposure, illness and malnutrition, but the sailors under his leadership remained loyal to the Union.
+Despite the efforts of his superiors to obtain his release, Crocker spent 17 months as a prisoner of war, mainly at Camp Ford, in Tyler, Texas.
+Hundreds of prisoners died from exposure, illness, and malnutrition, but the sailors under his leadership remained loyal to the Union.
 As soon as he was freed, he attempted to obtain the release of all African American servicemen still held prisoners at Camp Ford.

-Crocker ultimately rose to the rank of Acting Volunteer Lieutenant Commander and was cited on three different accounts—gallantry, and meritorious and faithful services—making him the only US Navy officer to win these three distinctions in the Civil War.
+Crocker ultimately rose to the rank of Acting Volunteer Lieutenant Commander and was cited on three different accounts—gallantry, and meritorious and faithful services—making him the only U.S. Navy officer to win these three distinctions in the Civil War.
 He was awarded at least two Confederate flags (at Sabine Pass and Butte-à-la-Rose).
 At one point he resigned from the navy only to be lured back by Farragut.
 He formally denounced Major-General Benjamin F. Butler, then the supreme Union military commander at New Orleans, for corruption.
 Later in his career, he lost his diplomatic post after refusing to contribute to the presidential campaign of the allegedly corrupt James G. Blaine, Governor of Maine and Secretary of State.

 Post war

 After the Civil War, Crocker resigned from the Navy.
 Business took him for a short spell to Chicago.
 At 47 years of age and in weakened health from his many months in prison camp, he decided to leave the United States with his family and two brothers-in-law.
-He started up a new life in Uruguay.
+He started a new life in Uruguay.

 While in Uruguay, he was first involved in the ice trade.
 For over two years (1876–79) he served as US Consul at Montevideo under the Grant administration.
 He continued to serve in the consulate until 1886.
-For twenty years he was the marine insurance surveyor for both Lloyd's of London and Bureau Veritas (an American insurance company) in Montevideo.
+For 20 years, he was the marine insurance surveyor for both Lloyd's of London and Bureau Veritas (an American insurance company) in Montevideo.
 He was also a journalist for a British periodical and a political pundit in the Montevideo and Buenos Aires English-language newspapers.

 Death

-Crocker died in Montevideo at 89 years of age, and his remains are buried in The British Cemetery.
+Crocker died in Montevideo at the age of 89 years, and his remains are buried in The British Cemetery.
 His son and two grandsons established an import company in Montevideo.
-His great-granddaughter, Fay Crocker, was an LPGA golfer and winner of two majors and holder of several golf records.
+His great-granddaughter, Fay Crocker, was an LPGA golfer and winner of two majors and holds several golf records.